oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     ```
     </details>

-    Please note that his upgrade process will change the parameter *optimizer_index_cost_adj* after this DB is upgraded, to forcely introduce some regressions.
-So later we can use SQL Performance Analyser to fix it.
+    To simulate regression SQLs and to prove our method, this lab changes optimizer behavior using `optimizer_index_cost_adj`.
+The parameter is added after the upgrade using `add_after_upgrade_pfile`.
+In a later lab, you will see the effect of this change, and what you can do about it.

 ## Task 2: Analyze your database